-- have not received support from a mental health practitioner (counsellor, psychologist, psychiatrist) in the past two years
+- have not received support from a psychologist or psychiatrist for a mental health condition in the past 12 months

-- have not taken prescribed medication for a mental health condition in the past two years.
+- have not taken prescribed medication for a mental health condition in the past 12 months

-EMERALD is for people who want professional support and evidence-based information to help them implement lifestyle strategies that support their wellbeing.
+EMERALD is for people who want professional support and evidence-based information to help them implement wellbeing lifestyle strategies.

-It is offered free of charge to Be (formerly ComLink) clients and Queenslanders.
+It is offered free of charge to Queenslanders and also offered free of charge to clients of Be (formerly ComLink).

 The program aims to reach people who are unsupported in managing early signs that their mental health needs attention.